Room: 57 Louis Pasteur St., Room BRS 329

 Work E-mail: Jennifer.Chandler@uOttawa.ca

-She is internationally recognized for her research and writing in the law and ethics of the brain sciences.
-She is an elected member of the Board of Directors of the International Neuroethics Society, and serves on international editorial boards in the field, including Clinical Neuroethics (part of the Cambridge Quarterly of Healthcare Ethics), the Springer Book Series Advances in Neuroethics, and the Palgrave-MacMillan Book Series Law, Neuroscience and Human Behavior.
-She is also a member of the international advisory boards for the Institut du Cerveau et de la Moelle Épinière (ICM) Neuroethics Network (Paris), and the Société française de psychologie juridique (Paris).
+She is an Associate Editor for the journal Neuroethics, and currently serves on international editorial boards in the field, including Clinical Neuroethics (part of the Cambridge Quarterly of Healthcare Ethics), the Springer Book Series Advances in Neuroethics, and the Palgrave-MacMillan Book Series Law, Neuroscience and Human Behavior.

 Her ethico-legal and qualitative empirical research at the cutting edge of advances in biomedical science and technology has been funded by CIHR, SSHRC, Canadian Blood Services, the Stem Cell Network, Genome Canada, Law Foundation of Ontario and the Canadian National Transplant Research Program.

 She holds degrees in Law from Harvard University and Queen’s University, and a degree in Biology from the University of Western Ontario.
-She joined the University of Ottawa’s Faculty of Law in 2002, after serving as clerk to the Hon.
-Mr. Justice John Sopinka of the Supreme Court of Canada.
+She a Full Professor in the University of Ottawa’s Faculty of Law, with cross-appointment to the Faculty of Medicine.

 Mental Health Law and Neuroethics